knyete/Micropython-scheduler/README.md

 # Threaded device drivers

-These are povided for use in their own right and as examples of practical threaded code.
+These are provided for use in their own right and as examples of practical threaded code.

 ## Switch class